 These are common questions and concerns from our participants over the years.

-If you have any additional questions that are not answered, please contact Paul C. Schuler, the Under-Secretary-General, at firstname.lastname@example.org.
+If you have any additional questions that are not answered, please contact Cassie Rezac, the Under-Secretary-General, at firstname.lastname@example.org.

-Regular office hours are Mon – Fri 8-5pm, if you call and no one answers or it is not during our regular office hours please leave a detailed message with your name, why you are calling, and a number to reach you at.
+Regular office hours are Monday – Friday (8-5pm).
+If you call and no one answers, or it is not during our regular office hours, please leave a detailed message with your name, why you are calling, and a good call-back number.

 8000 York Road